Module: TTY::Screen

 This method is part of a private API.
 You should avoid using this method if possible, as it may be removed or be changed in the future.

-On Windows io_console falls back to reading environment variables.
-This means any user changes to the terminal size won’t be reflected in the runtime of the Ruby app.
+On Windows, the io-console falls back to reading environment variables.
+This means any user changes to the terminal screen size will not be reflected in the runtime of the Ruby application.

 Returns: